amcgallian/M-TEMP/README.md

 ## Ideas for Future Development

+- **Make Function to Smooth Out IR Data**: Implement a function to smooth out IR data in some way since it is so erratic.
 - **Subset DataFrame Generation**: Implement a function to generate a subset of the DataFrame based on user-specified columns.
 - **Enhanced Visualization**: Add more visualization options and enhance current options.
 - **Data Validation**: Incorporate data validation checks to ensure data integrity before processing.